San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

 See Related: Cheapest Places to Fly Around the World

 Address: Plaza de La Cultura, San José, Costa Rica

 At the museum, you’ll see Costa Rica’s first coin, Media Escudo, from the 1800s.
-Additionally, many statues, religious icons, animal figurines, and other Pre-Columbian artifacts represent the culture and time period.
+Many statues, religious icons, animal figurines, and other Pre-Columbian artifacts also represent the culture and time period.